truenas/middleware/docs/userguide/freenas_services.rst

 Services Configuration
 ======================

-The Services section of the GUI allows you to configure, start, and stop the various services that ship with the FreeNAS® system.
-FreeNAS® supports the following built-in services:
+The Services section of the GUI is where the various services that ship with the FreeNAS® system are configured, started, or stopped.
+FreeNAS® includes these built-in services:

 * :ref:`AFP`